August 6, 2024

 Or at least, your home equity.
 You own however much of your house proportional to how much of your mortgage you’ve paid off.
 Obviously, you need your house to live in, which is why instead of selling it, you might consider cash-out refinancing.

-Basic Cash Out Refinance Rules
+How Cash Out Refinance Works?

 Traditional mortgage refinancing entails swapping out your current loan for a new one with better terms (such as lower monthly payments or a lower interest rate).
+To know which option is better, consider using a mortgage loan calculator.

 A cash-out home refinance, however, means you replace your loan for one that is worth more.
 It pays off your previous loan, and you pocket the difference as cash to use (usually) however you wish, such as paying for home improvements, higher education, other loan payments, or something else.
 This is why your home equity—the amount of your mortgage you’ve already paid—matters.